AVEVA/CONNECT-data-services-developer-docs/content/communities/delete-a-community.md

 # Delete a community

-From the `Community Details` page, you can delete a community.
 Deleting a community removes all access to all data in the community from all tenants.
 Deleting a community also removes all users from the community.
 After you delete a community, no users can access it again.

 ## Prerequisites